CodeReclaimers/neat-python/docs/config_file.rst

 =========================

 The configuration file is in the format described in the `Python ConfigParser documentation
 <https://docs.python.org/2/library/configparser.html>`_.
-Currently, all values must be explicitly enumerated in the
+All settings must be explicitly enumerated in the
 configuration file.
-This makes it less likely that code changes will result in your project silently using different NEAT settings.
+This makes it less likely that library code changes will result in your project silently using different NEAT settings.

 [phenotype] section